Surface Water Quality

 Council authorized a chemical treatment to help improve the Lake water quality, and in 2013, 25 tonnes of Phoslock (A non-toxic clay product capable of removing phosphorus from the water and capping phosphorus in the bottom sediment ) was applied across the Lake.
 Phoslock treatment resulted in a 60% reduction in total phosphorus in the surface and mid-layers of the Lake and increased water clarity.

-Over time, the nutrient levels in the Lake have risen again due to the presence of Canada Geese in Swan Lake Park and through release from sediment.
+Over time, the nutrient levels in the Lake increased due to the presence of Canada Geese in Swan Lake Park and through release from sediment.

 In 2020, the City developed a water quality improvement strategy for Swan Lake, and the Council supported the study recommendations, including annual measures to reduce nutrient inputs from geese and a chemical treatment program commencing in 2021.